Marc-Pienaar/BEA_Feasibility_model_test/README.md

 # BioEnergy Atlas Modelling Script test example

 @ Main authors: Marc Pienaar (marc@saeon.ac.za, marc.pienaar@gmail.com) and Hayden Wilson (hayden@saeon.ac.za)
+Run the BEA_model_test.py file as it to see what the model does.
+Outputs are generated in an ouput folder and a processed folder

 Quick description
 -----------------